J. Cole: 2009–2010: Mixtapes and Roc Nation signing

 In early 2010, Cole was chosen as one of Beyond Race magazine's "50 Great Breakthrough Artists".
 He ranked 49, resulting in the cover story of the publication's #11 issue, as well as a Q&A for the magazine's site.
 He was also featured in XXL Magazine's 2010 version of the Top Ten Freshmen, a yearly publication focusing on new rappers.
-Cole began a college tour from March 19, 2010, to April 30, 2010, concluding in New Brunswick, NJ at Rutgers University's annual Rutgersfest.
+Cole began a college tour from March 19 to April 30, concluding in New Brunswick, NJ at Rutgers University's annual Rutgersfest.
 The tour also featured a stop at Syracuse University for a show with fellow rapper, Wiz Khalifa.
-On March 31, he performed a new song titled "Who Dat" and released the song as a single on April 30, 2010.
+On March 31, he performed a new song titled "Who Dat", and released the song as a single on April 30.
 Cole was also featured on Young Chris' song "Still The Hottest" as well as Miguel's debut single "All I Want Is You".
 Additionally, Cole was featured on a track titled "We On", a song that failed to make the final track list for DJ Khaled's Victory LP.

-To celebrate the anniversary of the release of The Warm Up mixtape, J. Cole released a freestyle entitled "The Last Stretch" on June 15, 2010.
-On June 21 of that year, J. Cole premiered the music video to his first single "Who Dat" on the BET program 106 & Park.
-In August 2010, Cole was awarded the UMA Male Artist of the Year thanks to his heralded The Warm Up mixtape and a high-profile deal with Jay Z's label Roc Nation at the 2010 Underground Music Awards.
-In a July 2010 interview, J. Cole revealed three songs that would appear on his debut album: "Dreams", "Won't Be Long", and "Never Told", which was produced by No I.D.
-On October 30, 2010, a demo titled "I'm Coming Home" was leaked onto the Internet.
+To celebrate the anniversary of the release of The Warm Up mixtape, J. Cole released a freestyle entitled "The Last Stretch" on June 15.
+Six days later, J. Cole premiered the music video to his first single "Who Dat" on the BET program 106 & Park.
+In August, Cole was awarded the UMA Male Artist of the Year thanks to his heralded The Warm Up mixtape and a high-profile deal with Jay Z's label Roc Nation at the 2010 Underground Music Awards.
+In a July interview, J. Cole revealed three songs that would appear on his debut album: "Dreams", "Won't Be Long", and "Never Told", which was produced by No I.D.
+On October 30, a demo titled "I'm Coming Home" was leaked onto the Internet.
 Cole recorded the song as a reference track for Diddy, which later became "Coming Home" off Last Train to Paris (2010).
-On November 12, 2010, J. Cole released his third official mixtape titled Friday Night Lights.
+On November 12 J. Cole released his third official mixtape titled Friday Night Lights.
 The tape included features from Drake, Wale, and Omen with most of the production being handled by Cole himself.